vendrhub/vendr-documentation/content/docs/packages/usync/0.1.0/README.md

 **These docs are aimed at developers and users** who have at least a basic understanding of  [Umbraco](https://umbraco.com), as well as Umbraco back-office principles.

-As there is no code involved with using Vendr uSync, the docs are simply a series of [Getting Started](getting-started/) steps to get Vendr uSync installed and configured.
+As there is no code involved with using Vendr uSync, the docs are purely a series of [Getting Started](getting-started/) steps to get Vendr uSync installed and configured.

 ## Getting Help